Things to do in London in 4 days

 To end the day and make the most of the time, it may be the best time to take a night tour of London and see its monuments illuminated.

-Day 4: Harry Potter Studios
+Day 4: Be amazed at Harry Potter Studios

 Harry Potter Studios